-- A. Interpret the Bible in its parts and in its whole through use appropriate exegetical and hermeneutical methods. - B. Articulate and apply the doctrinal teachings as set forth in the Scriptures and confessed in the CLB Statement of Faith - C. Proclaim God's saving work in Jesus Christ through the public and private ministries of the Word - D. Demonstrate and apply skills for leadership - E. Demonstrate capacity for faithful involvement in God's mission through His church - F. Demonstrate personal love for God, His Church, and the world
+- A. Interpret the Bible in its parts and in its whole through use appropriate exegetical and hermeneutical methods. - B. Articulate and apply the doctrinal teachings as set forth in the Scriptures and confessed in the CLB Statement of Faith - C. Proclaim God's saving work in Jesus Christ through the public and private ministries of the Word - D. Demonstrate and apply skills for leadership - E. Develop opportunities for broader involvement in God's mission - F. Demonstrate personal love for God, His Church, and the world